 The design of a relatively complex and large scale development, incorporating residential, involving a range of user groups.
-Resolution of conflicting issues such as site constraints, planning controls and building regulations, environmental context and social role of the development.
-Integration of structure, construction, services and environmental controls at an advanced level.
-Group and individual work.
+Resolution of conflicting issues such as site constraints, planning controls and building regulations, environmental context and the social role of the development.
+Group and individual work with an emphasis on urban design.